 Inspecting your Ventilation (HVAC) System

 I want to focus on HVAC systems in commercial buildings.
 No matter what type of air filtration is used in the system, it is not perfect.
 Some smaller particulates will get through the filter.
-Also, did you know that very few HVAC systems filter the recirculated air!
+Also, did you know that very few HVAC systems filter the recirculated air?
 This is important because doors and windows can bring in dust which predictably bypasses the filters.
-Also, internal activities where paper dust, or packaging, or some production activity generates and adds more dust to the air.
+Also, internal activities where paper dust, or packaging, or some production activity generate and add more dust to the air.

 Remember seeing the black soot on the ceiling’s diffusers that supply air to the office.
 Even more of that dust is inside the ductwork.
-Most building’s HVAC’s ductwork and fan systems are 1) never cleaned, 2) only cleaned when they become so dust loaded airflow is impeded, 3) every 5, 10, 20 years.
+Most building’s HVAC’s ductwork and fan systems are 1.) never cleaned, 2.) only cleaned when they become so dust-loaded and airflow is impeded, 3.) every 5, 10, 20 years.
 At least, every 3 to 5 years, the interior of the HVAC systems including ductwork, fans, air intakes, drip pans, and inside filter banks need to be inspected.
 Not an easy task.

 Regular inspection and regular internal system cleaning are critical in maintaining air quality in the occupied spaces.
 There is no difference between the air in the ductwork and the air breathed by the building’s occupants.

-For most systems every 3 to 5 years an inspection of the interior of the HVAC should be performed.
+For most systems, every 3 to 5 years inspection of the interior of the HVAC should be performed.
 A schedule of cleaning can then be established.
-Atlantic Environmental can perform such internal HVAC system inspections.
+Atlantic Environmental Incorporated can perform such internal HVAC system inspections.

-Contact us today at (800) 344-4414 to discuss your unique needs and obtain a complimentary, no obligation quotation for Ventilation Inspections and consulting services tailored to your organization’s requirements.
+Contact us today at 973-366-4660 or use our contact form to discuss your unique needs and obtain a complimentary, no obligation quotation for Ventilation Inspections and consulting services tailored to your organization’s requirements.